devOpifex/erratum/README.md

 #> Sumin' went wrong
 ```

-These can be reset by simply rerun the respective template function.
+These can be reset by simply reruning the respective template function.

 ``` r
 template.e()